 The findings from the study suggest that a uniform criteria for selecting tenant to fill private rental properties can help to monitor the quality of prospective tenants seeking accommodation.
 The selection should not be only based on one criteria such as rental affordability but in conjunction with others.
 Each of the criteria cannot stand in isolation.
-The assessment and emphasis on all the criteria can help to block any VIII.
+The assessment and emphasis on all the criteria can help to block any loophole.
+Yet on the formulation of effective tenancy law that outlines the modality of rental market operation is necessary in the emerging property market.